yukundu58/mpcs52553-final/README.md

 - change add new libraries
 - delete libraries
 - update libraries,
-- see all the reservations.
+- see all the reservations

 The non-administrator could
 - make reservations
 - cancel reservations